Bonnie Raitt: Artistry

 Raitt possesses a contralto vocal range.
-Music journalist Robert Christgau described Raitt's voice as not particularly beautiful but "textured", capable of shouting, crooning, "carry[ing] a tune or fill[ing] a room".
+Music journalist Robert Christgau described Raitt's voice as "not particularly beautiful" but "textured", capable of "shouting, crooning, carry[ing] a tune or fill[ing] a room".
 Christgau likened her vocal style to "a loving woman who has the touch, soft and hard at the right times in the right places".
 Journalist Will Hermes described Raitt's voice as warm and precise.
-Describing her as a "A master interpreter of other writers’ songs", Chris Hansen Orf of The Arizona Republic note that Raitt is equally skilled at singing blues, folk, country, rock and pop music.
+Describing her as a "master interpreter of other writers' songs", Chris Hansen Orf of The Arizona Republic noted that Raitt is equally skilled at singing blues, folk, country, rock and pop music.
 Kevin McKeough of the Chicago Tribune observed that blues has "remained the bedrock of all of Raitt's musical excursions", with her voice alternating between "sigh to a call to a sustained cry".
 Discussing the ability of a singer to make use of her voice, singer Linda Ronstadt stated "Of my own peers, Bonnie Raitt has way more musicianship than I do."
 Singer and guitarist David Crosby has said that Raitt is his favorite singer of all time.